 Christen is a Business major in her second year at UNH.
 This is her first year as a tutor and she will be tutoring Macroeconomics and Microeconomics.
 Her academic goals are to learn as much as possible and to always be challenged in order to broaden her horizons.
 Her career plans are to contribute as much as she can to society and to make a difference in the world.
 What she likes about tutoring is the opportunity to help others.

-Christine is a Professional Science Tutor and part-time adjunct instructor who holds a MEd in Curriculum and Instruction with a focus in adult education, and a BS in Biology focusing in Ecology, Evolution and Behavior.
+Christine is the Science Support Coordinator and part-time adjunct instructor who holds a MEd in Curriculum and Instruction with a focus in adult education, and a BS in Biology focusing in Ecology, Evolution and Behavior.
 A UNH alum, Christine is thrilled to be at UNH Manchester, noting “The diversity, academic commitment, and tight knit community of UNH Manchester students makes this a dynamic and inspiring place to be.”
 She tutors content for all of the science courses in the biology major and writing in the science discipline, and excels at helping students discover and refine the study skills that will bring them success.
 Christine also teaches a variety of biology labs, summer biology lecture courses, and STEM Scholar cohort courses, and works with students in ongoing ecology field research projects.
 In her spare time, she enjoys outdoor sports with her family and dogs, and dabbling in the visual arts.

 Connor is a Psychology major in his second year at UNH Manchester.
 He tutors undergraduate writing and serves as a class link for ENGL 401 First Year Writing.
 Connor is also the president of the on-campus charitable group, Be Involved, and he hopes to hold a position as an educator in the future.
 Connor became a CAE tutor because he enjoys working with peers, and likes to encourage them to ask questions in order to better their chances for success.